 Indians Chairman Mariah Johnson

 The Indian Committee volunteers negotiate contracts for dancers, entertainers, and vendors for the Indian Village, as well as maintain the village grounds at Frontier Park.
 The group also facilitates the activities of Miss Frontier and her Lady-in-Waiting, and produces the three free pancake breakfasts during Cheyenne Frontier Days™ in partnership with Cheyenne Kiwanis Club members and city personnel.
-Mariah is honored to be serving as a second-year chairman, and she encourages everyone to experience the hospitality and free entertainment at the Indian Village and Pancake Breakfasts.
-The 2022 show promises something for everyone—Native American dancing, singing, storytelling and flute playing; kids crafts; numerous vendors; Indian Tacos and more.
+Mariah is honored to be serving as a third-year chairman, and she encourages everyone to experience the hospitality and free entertainment at the Indian Village and Pancake Breakfasts.
+The 2024 show promises something for everyone—Native American dancing, singing, storytelling and flute playing; kids crafts; numerous vendors; Indian Tacos and more.
 Mariah and the Indian Committee hope to see you there.

 Family: Husband – Adam Kvanli